colelawrence/decipad/apps/docs/docs/language/variables.md

 ---
-sidebar_position: 25
+sidebar_position: 0
 ---

 # Variables

-A variable is a way to store a value in a name, which can then be used in further calculations.
+Name your data with variables.

+They improve readability of notebooks with a layer of abstraction.

+## Declaration

-You can declare a variable by using the `=` operator:
+Declare a variable with the `=` operator:

 ```deci live
 OfficeSpace = 120 meters^2
 ==> 120 meters²
 ```

-> Variables should start with a letter ("a" through "z" and "A" through "Z") and can not contain spaces or characters other than numbers, letters or underscore ("\_").
+> Variables can contain letters from a to z, upper or lower case.
+They can't contain spaces or special characters except numbers, underscores ("\_") or emojis.

-You can then use these variables throughout the code
+## Referencing

+Reference variables on calculation blocks:

 ```deci live
 OfficeSpace = 120 m^2